-- June, 2018: Bill-68 passed “Third Reading” in the House of Commons.
+- June, 2018: Bill C-68 passed “Third Reading” in the House of Commons.
 The Bill includes a historic change in how Canada manages our fisheries: for the first time since the Fisheries Act was enacted in 1868, this Bill directs the Minister of Fisheries and Oceans to manage fish stocks sustainably, and to put rebuilding plans in place for depleted stocks.
 This is a historic step in the right direction but strong regulations are still needed to ensure the new Act is effective in securing a healthy future for Canada’s oceans.

-- February, 2018: The government announced a new Fisheries Act (Bill C-68) which included provisions for rebuilding fish populations, but the current purposed language is weak.
+- February, 2018: The government announced a new Fisheries Act (Bill C-68) which included provisions for rebuilding fish populations, but the current proposed language is weak.
 Without stronger wording, the Act will continue to leave depleted fish populations unprotected.

 - July, 2017: Oceana Canada Wavemakers contributed to the public consultation process on Fisheries Act amendments.